-- " Call 811 at least three days before you plan to dig. - " For a locate from WWBSD, please contact our local office at 256-638-2119. - " Utility operators will respond to your request, marking where their lines are buried. - " Dig carefully.
-Avoid digging within 24 inches on all sides.
+- " Call 811 at least three days before you plan to dig. - " WWBSD will mark all underground water mains and service lines to protect you from injury and expense.
+Please contact our office at 256-638-2119. - " Utility operators will respond to your request, marking where their lines are buried. - " Dig carefully.
+Avoid digging within 24 inches on all sides of painted lines which indicate buried lines below.
 You may have to consider moving your project to another part of your yard.

-Volatile Organic Chemicals (VOC'S)
+Volatile Organic Chemicals (VOCs)